Your questions about the East Coast Upgrade answered.

 In addition, the signalling system from King’s Cross to Peterborough is being transferred from the King’s Cross Signal Box to the Railway Operation Centre in York as part of Network Rail’s nationwide re-signalling programme.
 This will allow for the signal box at King’s Cross to be demolished, opening up the space for the new tracks into the re-opened tunnel.

-Over the weekend of 13/14th July work will begin at King’s Cross station to remove old signalling equipment from the disused railway tunnel in preparation for laying new track in the tunnel later this year.
+Over the weekend of 13/14th July work began at King’s Cross station to remove old signalling equipment from the disused railway tunnel in preparation for laying new track.

 Further work will take place over the August Bank Holiday weekend.
 This will result in significant disruption and the advice from train operators to passengers on the East Coast Main Line is DO NOT TRAVEL into London on 24 and 25 August.